 The build and wing characteristics of butterflies and moths are basically the same, but there are specific essential differences.
 Figure 1 lists the most important terms that are commonly used to describe the basic characteristics of a butterfly or moth.

-The body of a butterfly consists of three distinct parts: the head, the chest piece and the back body.
-The head contains the main organs for sensory and food intake, the chest piece is focused on motor skills and the abdomen for digestion, secretion and reproduction.
-The antennas are located on the relatively small and round head, especially for detecting odours.
+The body of a butterfly consists of three distinct parts: the head, the chestpiece, and the abdomen.
+The head contains the main organs for sensory and food intake, the chest piece is focused on motor skills, and the abdomen for digestion, secretion, and reproduction.
+The antennas are located on a relatively small and round head, especially for detecting odors.
 With most moths, the antennas are thin and tapering.
 Some have many branches that make it look like a kind of feather.
 Butterflies have a bud or bulge on the end of the antennas.
 The eyes of a butterfly, suitable for detecting movement but no clear images, are larger than for a moth.
 With a moth, the eyes are less light-sensitive but are able to perceive UV light.
 That is why they are attracted to such light in the late evening or in the night.
 The butterfly tongue is often clearly visible.
 After uncoiling the tongue it is used to sip nectar from a flower.

 A butterfly has six legs that they use for walking or hanging.
 With butterflies, the legs are not only used for walking, but the food is also tasted with it.
 In the Nymphalidae, the front legs are much smaller than the others, so it seems that only four legs are present.
 There is a track on the front leg that is provided with a brush.
 This allows the butterfly to clean the antennas.
 In males, there are many types of scales on the legs that disperse pheromones to attract a female.